Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 Anyway, so five years ago, Trump's been talking about this for a long time now.

-Uh back in 2020, Trump wanted to ban them.
+Back in 2020, Trump wanted to ban them.

-So you know, you're still getting banned.
+So, you know, you're still getting banned.

-I mean, aren't Palestine action more violent than Antifa?
+I mean, aren't Palestine Action more violent than Antifa?

 Well, they're not more violent than Antifa.

-Palestine Action's a bunch of old people.
+Palestine Action is a bunch of old people.

-They they managed to class it as uh Yeah, yeah, they were a terrorist club.
+Yeah, yeah, they were a terrorist group.

-I mean, yeah, yeah, where's their headquarters?
+I mean, yeah, where's their headquarters?

-Like it's just a bunch of people showing sympathy for a particular political persuasion.
+It's just a bunch of people showing sympathy for a particular political persuasion.

-I'm gonna read his truth social post.
+I'm going to read his truth social post.

 Love Trump.